pkolchanov/CustomizingPython/pipe.md

 > [!WARNING]
-> 'm a Python internals newbie, the turoial may contain mistakes and clunky solutions.
+> I'm new to Python internals, so the tutorial may contain mistakes and clunky solutions.

 # Pipe operator